William Smith (South Carolina politician, born 1762): Death and legacy

 Smith died in June 1840 at his Huntsville estate Calhoun Place of "congestive fever" in after a month-long illness.
 He was buried in Madison County, Alabama.
 Initially buried in a family cemetery on his Spring Grove plantation, Smith was reinterred at Maple Hill Cemetery when the plantation was sold off and subdivided after the American Civil War.
 His wife survived him by two years.
 Their granddaughter was bequeathed $100,000 in Smith's 1839 will, and two great-grandchildren were bequeathed $50,000 each, all in cash, and the remainder of the estate fell to Smith's granddaughter when her grandmother died.
 A partial inventory of Smith's property in just Madison County included 43 enslaved people, livestock, a wine collection valued at $1,000, a book collection valued at $1,000, and $4,000 in silver plate.

 In 1842, Smith's grandson-in-law Calhoun listed for sale two cotton plantations, located across from each other at Burand's Bend along the Alabama River, both of which had formerly been owned by Smith.
 One was 1800 acres in the jurisdiction of Autauga County, Alabama, and the other was 1400 acres lying within Dallas County.
 The 63 slaves that worked the two properties could be expected to produce 450–500 bales of cotton annually, each bale weighing 500 lb.

 Smith Street in Huntsville's Old Town Historic District is named for Senator Smith.

 Personal life

+Smith's widow, the former Margaret Duff, died at Huntsville on January 24, 1842, "at a very advanced age."